 Students engaged in External Evaluation Committees should:

-- be either senior undergraduate students or Master’s students
+- be either undergraduate students or Master’s students

 - have high academic performance

 - have participated in external academic and social activities/volunteering

 - have participated in trainings on evaluation

 In the experts’ team involved in the evaluation of vocational programmes, the members should have at least recognised qualifications at the Master’s level and outstanding professional/academic experience or should be recognised vocational performers in the field.